-New Premises applications and applications to vary existing licences made to the Cheshire West and Chester Council under the Licensing Act 2003 are subject to a public consultation period.
+New premises applications and applications to vary existing licences made to us under the Licensing Act 2003 are subject to a public consultation period.
 This involves a Public Notice being displayed on the premises and published in a local publication.

 The consultation period lasts for 28 days from when the application was made and is open to every one.
 If you have concerns that an application will have a negative effect for you or your family or organisation you can make a representation (an objection to it) either as an individual or as a group to the Council within the 28 day consultation period, displayed on the notice.

-Representations can only be made based on how the application affects you or your group under the four aims of the Licensing Act 2003.
+Representations can only be made based on how the application affects you or your group under the four aims of the Licensing Act 2003 which are:

 This means that you can object to any licence being granted, ask for times to be amended or conditions to be added as long as your representation (objection) can be linked to one of these fours aims of the Act.
 Representations that do not come under these four aims or are deemed to be repetitive, frivolous or vexatious (to deliberately cause trouble or problems) may be discounted.